chocolatey/choco-wiki/Installation.md

 ~~~powershell
 iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex
 ~~~

+You may not need `-UseBasicParsing` - `iwr` (`Invoke-WebRequest`) downloads the install script and passes it to `iex` (`Invoke-Expression`).
+This runs the install script on the machine that calls this function.
+This installs Chocolatey.

 There are a few ways to install Chocolatey.
 Chocolatey exists as a [NuGet package](http://chocolatey.org/packages/chocolatey), so virtually any way you can get a NuGet package, you have the opportunity to then install it.